hashicorp/terraform-provider-azurerm/website/docs/r/signalr_service_custom_certificate_binding.html.markdown

 * `create` - (Defaults to 30 minutes) Used when creating the Custom Certificate of the SignalR service
 * `read` - (Defaults to 5 minutes) Used when retrieving the Custom Certificate of the SignalR service
-* `update` - (Defaults to 30 minutes) Used when updating the Custom Certificate of the SignalR service
 * `delete` - (Defaults to 30 minutes) Used when deleting the Custom Certificate of the SignalR service

 ## Import